raspberrypilearning/rpf-project-creation-process/en/step_1.md

 - Visual Studio (VS) Code desktop application (download via Kandji)

-## Setting up your Learning Admin account
+## Setting up your learning admin account
 Learning admin is the database where the project is created.
-This database turns everything you write into HTML and that’s what the Projects Site downloads, it’s not taken from GitHub.
+This database turns everything you write into HTML and that’s what the projects site downloads, it’s not taken from GitHub.
-- Set up your Learning Admin account using your Raspberry Pi credentials and save your login information in 1Password
+- Set up your learning admin account using your Raspberry Pi credentials and save your login information in 1Password
 - Be careful to rename your saved login details as ‘Learning Admin’ or something similar to avoid overwriting your other RPF logins